scherler/sirocco-wc/README.md

 sirocco-wc init
 ```

-Scaffolding your project to add the infrastructure needed to develop as described in [template](./bin/template/README.md)
+Scaffolding your project to add the infrastructure needed to develop as described in [template](./bin/template/README.md).
+This structure allows to quickly develop with lit and tailwind.
+Further our defaults are ready for being used in a jenkins plugin.

 ### add - Create a new component